 The course registrations web page allows you to show your courses online.
 On this page, your contacts can sign up for courses, complete forms, and check on their course history.

 Before you are able to see any courses on the Course Registration web page, you must build them into your Sumac database.
-This is largely done in the Lookup List area of Sumac found in Sumac Console/Utilities/ Customize Database/Lookup Lists then select Areas: Course Registrations.
+This is largely done in the Field Values area of Sumac found in Sumac Console/Utilities/ Customize Database/Field Values then select Areas: Course Registrations.
 As you work through setting up your courses and sessions, notice that many areas have a checkbox that has something to do with “show on web”.
 Keep Web Integration in mind when you are setting up this area.
 For more information see our Users Guide

 or How-to Videos